joshuapalicka/joshuapalicka.github.io/kenworth.md

 documentation of the scripts so that the Kenworth Data Science team could continue this project.

 ### Outcomes
-We deem this project a success because we were able to predict REIs with an error around 6%.
+We deemed this project a success because we were able to predict REIs with an error around 6%.
 As students, we gained valuable experience in real-world applications of data science, machine learning, and Agile methodologies.
 The Kenworth Engineering Insights team will continue our work by utilizing our documentation and models to further improve the process and better understand the relationship between sales codes and REIs.